▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Serbian tricolour hound is hard-working and optimally equipped to work even on difficult terrain.
 Due to its attentive and excellent eyes and its high performance, is an ideal hunting dog.

 At home he behaves warmly and calmly.
-However, as soon as it is in working mode, is extremely energetic and very persistent.
+But, as soon as it is in working mode, is extremely energetic and very persistent.

 Images “Serbian tricolour hound”